Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states it provides a 'newspaper-style weekly briefing across all enabled sources' with an optional topic.
-It gives specific user query examples ('주간 뉴스', 'weekly news') that trigger this tool.
-The presentation rules further solidify its purpose.
+The description clearly states 'Newspaper-style weekly briefing across all enabled sources' and gives specific user query examples ('주간 뉴스', 'weekly news'), distinguishing it from sibling tools that operate on individual sources or return different formats.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.